Chester Turner: Overturning of Jones' convictions

 During the investigation of these cases, detectives also reviewed similar solved cases.
-In doing so, the detectives found that David Allen Jones, now 28, had been convicted of the 1992 murders of Tammie Christmas, Debra Williams, and Mary Edwards; the latter two had now been linked to Turner via DNA.
+In doing so, the detectives found that David Allen Jones, now 44, had been convicted of the 1992 murders of Tammie Christmas, Debra Williams, and Mary Edwards; the later two had now been linked to Turner via DNA.

 Rather than using these convictions as a basis for excluding Turner, the detectives re-evaluated the physical evidence.
 The detectives found that Jones' 1995 trial had relied upon other evidence, including Jones' coerced statements to police, instead of DNA analysis.
 At the detectives' request, the LAPD Crime Laboratory processed the available evidence using the latest DNA applications.
 Although DNA analysis could not be used to reinvestigate the Christmas murder, prosecutors and police are confident that Jones is innocent of the Christmas murder and that Turner is the likely culprit.

-Jones had also been convicted of a rape unrelated to the murders during his trial.
-He had served out his sentence for the 2000 rape conviction.
+Jones had also been convicted of a rape unrelated to the murders during his trial, which he had served out his sentence for.
 The new investigation revealed that the blood typing evidence did not match the blood types found in the crimes for which he spent eleven years in prison, and he was acquitted as a murderer.
 Jones was released from prison in March 2004 and filed a lawsuit against the City of Los Angeles.
 Jones was awarded $720,000 in compensation.